rubyaustralia/ruby_au/app/documents/policies/code_of_conduct_reporting.markdown

-# Code of Conduct - Reporting Guide
+name: Code of Conduct - Reporting Guide
+key: code-of-conduct-reporting
+status: published
+version: "0.4 (2018-05-17)"
+---
 ## Making a report
 If you believe someone is violating the code of conduct we ask that you report it to: